Evan-Coleman/Weigh/README.md

 		~~Find out maths to meet goal in timeline

 	Initial Setup Page & Settings Page
+		Disable Editing
+			Create Switch which enables/disables all editing
+			Disable Editing Weight from Settings
+		Add Labels to make it clear what you're editing
 		Add messaging from SettingsPage to MainPage
+			Goal Weight/Date -> Main Page
 		Add notes to entries
 		Change entry placeholders based on imperial/metric
 		~Add entry for goal weight, and timeline